You are here:

 The fees and decision review periods may change between fiscal years and fees are periodically increased as prescribed by statute.
 Applicants should refer to the most recent fee schedule available on the PRIA 3 Web page prior to paying a fee.

 The Pesticide Registration Improvement Extension Act can be reauthorized and revised by Congress at any time.
 Congress may amend provisions such as the fee categories, fees, and procedures at that time.
 Changes in policy and process may also occur.
 Applicants should refer to the Agency registration service fee and PRIA 3 Web page for the most recent regulations, policy and guidance and to determine whether their application requires a fee and the applicable decision review period.
+Some of the key links are provided below:

 A fee or a waiver from paying the fee is required for the following types of actions (refer to Chapter 2 for additional information):